Gunnison Beach: History

 In 1999, New Jersey passed a law that allows municipalities and counties to prohibit all types of nudism on state or local beaches in their jurisdiction.
 Gunnison Beach, however, is on land owned and managed by the federal government and therefore is not subject to state or local regulations.
 As a result, Gunnison became the only legal nude beach in the state.
 Gunnison is the largest clothing-optional recreation area on the East Coast.
 The clothing optional beach, which offers dramatic views of Brooklyn and the Verrazano Narrows Bridge, attracts nearly 5,000 naturists per weekend in the summer months.
 From May through September, daily ferry service is available from Manhattan to the Sandy Hook Ferry Landing, with a free shuttle service that stops at all the beaches of Sandy Hook.
 Gunnison Beach is among the most popular choices, especially on weekends.
 Part of the beach is shared on a seasonal basis with a reserved breeding ground for the endangered piping plover, a native shore bird.

-In the summer of 2020, with no fanfare or request for Public Comment, the National Park Service cut the clothing-optional area of Gunnison Beach in half.
-The "South Gunnison" section of the beach was made into a clothing-mandatory area.